Frequently Asked Questions | National Humanities Center

 • Training in the use of electronic research tools

-• Hosting roundtables with guest speakers on topics such as scholarly communication and publishing in the humanities
+• Hosting roundtables with in-house experts and guest speakers on topics such as scholarly communication and publishing in the humanities

 What stipend amount can I expect if I am chosen as a Fellow?

 The stipend amounts awarded are individually determined, according to the needs of the Fellow and the Center’s ability to meet them.
 The Center seeks to provide half salary with the expectation that the Fellow’s home institution covers the remaining salary.
+(For Fellows with unusually high faculty salaries, the NHC may not be able to meet half salary.
+In these instances, it is usual, and common, for home institutions to cover the remaining portion.)
 Other grants or institutional support that Fellows will receive during their fellowship may also reduce the amount of the Center’s stipend.

 How will I receive my stipend if selected as a Fellow?